metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/exact-alignment/_index.md

   {{< /fig-svg >}}

 For both scenarios, an exact alignment algorithm based on dynamic programming will consider the red regions as gaps.
-However, when paring paired-end reads, these gaps should not penalize the alignment score.
+However, when matching paired-end reads, these gaps should not penalize the alignment score.
 The alternative to find the paired-end reads overlap is to use a semi-global (i.e. end-gap free) alignment, but asymmetric, since depending on the above scenario, gap penality should be applied only on one of the two ends of the reads.
 In the first case scenario, gap penality should not apply at the reads *5'* ends but apply at the reads *3'* ends.
 In the second case scenario, gap penalties should apply in the opposite direction.
 And in both cases, gaps insertion within the overlapping region (green part) should be penalized.

 ### Left Alignment